 get some of the above everyday, you should get all the protein you need to be both healthy, and fuel exercise.
 However, if you don't feel you will be able to eat the larger amount of plant based protein needed when not eating meet, you may need to supplement protein.

 If you are not ready to go full on with eating plant based foods only, try eating eggs, but not meat (yes, this includes chicken, turkey and fish) or butter.
 Eggs are a great way to get a low-calorie protein.
-And, last but not least, if you can't do the no meat thing completely, try keeping it at only fish, or small amounts of red meat, and eggs in moderate amounts and abundant amounts of whole fruits and vegetables.
+And, last but not least, if you can't do the no meat thing completely, try keeping it at only fish, or small amounts of red meat, and eggs in moderate amounts and last but not least, ABUNDANT amounts of whole fruits and vegetables.